This Article On Bankruptcy Alternatives & How Bankruptcy Affects Mortgage Qualification

-Exempt from Bankruptcy
+Exempt From Bankruptcy Discharge

 Bankruptcy will discharge credit card debt, auto loans, auto leases, mortgages, apartment leases, home leases, business debt, and judgments.

-Negotiation with creditors as Bankruptcy Alternatives
+Negotiation With Creditors As Bankruptcy Alternatives

 Some Bankruptcy Alternatives